 The Company incurs on-going capital expenditures in relation to the operation of its buildings, corporate restaurants, manufacturing equipment and distribution centers, maintenance and upgrades to its head office IT infrastructure, and to its call centre operations.
 The Company will also invest in major renovations and new corporate store growth opportunities.
-Recipe's capital expenditures are generally funded from operating cash flows and through its Existing Credit Facility.
+Recipe's capital expenditures are generally funded from cash on hand, operating cash flows and through its credit facility.